Section 1: Introduction

 Running has multiple health benefits like-

 Weight Management: Today’s sedentary work culture is highly responsible for the growing numbers of employees falling prey to obesity and excess belly fat.
-It’s a proven fact that running helps to reduce unwanted body fat.
+However, by encouraging running you can help your employees lose weight by reducing unwanted body fat.
 Every 5 minute run at a pace of 10-min/mile burns about 45 calories.
 The same carried out for 30 minutes daily can help them stay in the perfect shape.
 This will eventually make them feel good and happy about themselves.

 Improves Cardio Health: Nothing can beat a person having a healthy heart.
 Running directly impacts the heart making it more active burning the unnecessary amount of calories.
 Also, it makes the arteries expand and contract as much as thrice the amount as compared to a person sitting idle keeping the blood pressure low.
 Thus, mitigating the risk of various heart-related diseases.